 Worship at Galileo (5 pm on Sundays, every Sunday) is dimly lit, with candle flame and twinkly lights and grandma’s lamps, so we can settle down and simply be.
+No flickering fluorescents.

-It tastes delicious, with bread and cup offered in memory of Jesus every week.
+And worship tastes delicious, with bread and cup offered in memory of Jesus every week.
 He ate all the time, with everybody, and asked us to remember him this way.
 So we do.
-(All, absolutely all, are welcome at that table.
+All, absolutely all, are welcome at that table.
 It’s not really ours, you know?
 Call it the eucharist, or the Lord’s Supper, or communion — as long as you understand that you’re invited.

 It’s energized with music, acoustic and lively, or acoustic and quiet, whichever works best in the moment.
 The musicians are careful not to overpower our voices while we sing to the One who made us and knows us and loves us best of all.